-Mr. Mayer has a summer assignment for incoming 6th and 7th grade students.
+Mr. Mayer has a summer assignment for new and returning 6th and 7th grade students.

 Please have your school supplies on the first day of school.